 So, what can you do to make sure that you are in the 10% that is to have a healthy oral environment?
-I think flossing and brushing is an excellent place to start and that routine visits to your dental team will help keep you on track.
+I think flossing and brushing is an excellent places to start and that routine visits to your dental specialist will help keep you on track.
 Perhaps you have been avoiding the dental office lately?
 There is no time like today to get your health back on track and avoid being in the 90% statistic.

 Some tips for at home with your daily homecare routine:

 When brushing, use the softest if needed recyclable toothbrush you can find and try to angle the brush at a 45° angle into the gum line.
 This allows the brush to sweep away food debris and bacteria and is also gentle on your gum tissue.
 This technique is called “Bass brushing”2 and has been endorsed by the American Dental Association.
 See the link below at number 2 for more details.